After graduating from university, I was thrown into the sea of adulthood.

 As for us, remember that the amount of money we have is also not the sole indicator of our happiness.

 (That being said, it’s still important to have good financial planning as that would allow us to sleep well at night)

 A meaningful life isn’t a destination.
 It is something you can enjoy right now, anytime you want to.

 Finding this way of living will be a lot of work.

-But know that as long as you’re willing to take charge of your life, it’ll all eventually be worth it.
+But know that as long as you’re willing to take charge of your life, it’ll eventually be worth it.